-The residential AWHP market in California is relatively small with current estimates of annual sales at less than a thousand units.
-This is due to a variety of factors including the widespread popularity among most builders and mainstream mechanical contractors of conventional central forced air HVAC systems.
-In recent years, variable capacity heat pumps (VCHPs), commonly known as mini-splits, are gaining market share especially in additions and alterations.
+The residential AWHP market in California is relatively small with current estimates of sales at less than a thousand units annually.
+This is due to a variety of factors including the widespread market acceptance of conventional central forced air HVAC systems, the existing Title 24 compliance penalties, and limited contractor familiarity with AWHP technology.
+In recent years, variable capacity heat pumps (VCHPs), commonly known as mini-splits, have been gaining market share especially in additions and alterations.
 A significant barrier to AWHPs exists in the current modeling of heating and cooling system performance in the compliance software.
-An interim measure has been in place for modeling the AWHP technology under the 2019 standards, but under most situations the technology is penalized, creating a strong disincentive relative to other HVAC technologies.
-Appendix D presents modeling results from the current 2019 method.
+An interim measure has been in place for modeling the AWHP technology under the 2019 standards, but under most situations the technology is penalized, creating a strong disincentive for the technology relative to other HVAC options.
+Appendix D presents AWHP modeling results from the current 2019 method, highlighting the challenges under the current compliance situation.

 The California Appliance Efficiency Regulations, Title 20, maintains a database of products tested and certified by AWHP manufacturers called the Modernized Appliance Efficiency Database System (MAEDbS).
-Currently five manufacturers are offering 11 single-phase electric service AWHP models suited for residential applications.
+Currently five manufacturers are offering 13 single-phase electric service AWHP models suited for residential applications.

-Hydronic specialty contractors are currently most familiar with the AWHP technology.
-If the AWHP market grows in the coming years with the adoption of new AWHP modeling methods and continually increasing interest in building electrification, mainstream HVAC contractors would gain familiarity with the technology.
-Currently the manufacturers and equipment distributors are playing a key role in providing design support to the industry.
+Hydronic specialty contractors, rather than HVAC contractors, are currently most familiar with the AWHP technology.
+If the AWHP market grows in the coming years with the adoption of new AWHP modeling methods and continually increasing interest in building electrification, mainstream HVAC contractors would be expected to gain familiarity with the technology.
+Currently the manufacturers and equipment distributors are playing a key role in providing design support to the architects and designers.

 Radiant ceiling panels coupled with AWHPs represent a related aspect of this hydronic technology.
-These panels are installed at the ceiling and utilize heated or chilled water to radiantly transfer heat from the panels to the living space below.
-Radiant delivery offers numerous advantages in terms of comfort and ease of zoning, but costs are generally higher than forced air systems limiting the technology to higher end custom homes.
+These panels are installed in the ceiling with attic insulation above.
+The panels utilize heated or chilled water circulated to the panels to transfer heat from the panels to the living space below primarily via radiant heat transfer.
+Radiant delivery offers advantages in terms of comfort (steady temperatures and no drafts due to fan coil cycling) and ease of zoning, but costs are generally higher than forced air systems, effectively limiting the technology to higher end custom homes.
 As market demand increases, costs for radiant panels should come down.